curityio/azd-ai-autonomous-agent/OPEN-ISSUES.md

 # Open Issues

 This document highlights some minor `azd` technical issues and also some conformance details.
-Generally, `azd` is a newer high level API that feels less stable and resilient than the lower level `az`.
+Generally, `azd` is a newer high level CLI that feels a little less stable than the more mature `az` CLI.

 ## 1. Layered Provisioning